Our degree is radically different from other Liberal Arts programmes around the world.

 Designed by you

-Your programme is tailored to you.
-You'll bring your interests to your core modules, shaping our discussions and guiding your assessments.
+Your programme will be tailored to your interests.
+You'll bring these interests to our Liberal Arts core modules, shaping our discussions and guiding your assessments.
 As you become more practised with your research and critical thinking skills, you'll bring those abilities to a specific area of interest: your pathway.
 Your pathway can take you into a traditional subject area, or it can focus on a problem of your choosing.
 You won't be limited to a single academic discipline.
 Whether you want to reinvent how we see the past or how we build the future, you’ll be able to put together modules that give you the knowledge, skills, and expertise to be a leader in your area of interest.
 We’ll work closely with you to help you construct a degree that best suits your passions and future ambitions.

 Supported by us